Homological stability and densities of generalized configuration spaces: Some generalities on homological stability

 \begin{lem} The functor $\Rees$ is symmetric monoidal.
-As a result, $\filToGr$ is right lax monoidal. \end{lem} \begin{proof} Since the monoidal structures on both sides are defined by left-Kan extension, $\Rees$ is symmetric monoidal, and hence, its right adjoint, $\filToGr$ is right-lax monoidal. \end{proof}
+As a result, $\filToGr$ is right lax monoidal.\footnote{Right-lax (resp. left-lax) monoidal functors are sometimes called lax (resp. op-lax) monoidal in the literature.} \end{lem} \begin{proof} Since the monoidal structures on both sides are defined by left-Kan extension, $\Rees$ is symmetric monoidal, and hence, its right adjoint, $\filToGr$ is right-lax monoidal. \end{proof}

 The same discussion applies equally well to $\matheur{C}^{\multgrplus{m}}$ and $\matheur{C}^{\multfilplus{m}}$.